cmolisee/session-storage-hub/README.md

 If you installed correctly then `pip3` and `venv` should be installed with `python3`.

 ## Install Application
-1. Pull the main branch `https://github.com/cmolisee/jkpy.git` or `git@github.com:cmolisee/jkpy.git`.
+1. Pull the main branch `git clone https://github.com/cmolisee/jkpy.git` or `git clone git@github.com:cmolisee/jkpy.git`.
-2. Install with `make install` or manually with:
+2. Install with `make install`

+You can manually install as follows:
     1. `python3 -m venv ~/Downloads/venv/jkpy` or a path of your choice.
     2. `your-venv-path/bin/pip3 install -q build`.
     3. `your-venv-path/bin/python3 -m build`.